BigBotherLinux/BigBother/README.md

 ## Building from source
 The entire build is done from Ansible, the only shell scripts used is for running the chroot environment, as the ansible chroot module is not good enough.

-To build this project, run `ansible-playbook build.yaml` with root privileges.
+To build this project, run `ansible-playbook build.yaml --ask-become-pass`.
 You may have to install some dependencies on your own, such as **debootstrap**, but that is your problem, not mine.

 ### Build dependencies
   * debootstrap